Popular Penetration Testing Tools

 The Burp Proxy allows penetration testers to perform a MITM attack, which occurs when a hacker inserts himself between the user and the service provider, whether as a bystander listening or as an imposter of one party.
 The purpose of the attack is to steal personal information – credit card details, passwords, and account information – most often occurs in communications between users and financial companies, SaaS, online stores, and sites that require login to an account.

-You want to crack a password, call John.
+If you want to crack a password, call John.
 This open-source software supports a huge array of 15 operating systems and can crack cracked passwords using techniques like brute force, dictionary, and hybrid.
-In addition, the software has the ability to identify password quality, which makes it popular among intruders and hackers together.
+In addition, the software can identify password quality, which makes it popular among intruders and hackers together.